Hello and thank you for visiting my website. I am have been slave to Sugar Gliders (Petaurus breviceps) since 1997.

 I live in Lake Havasu City, AZ and I strive to educate people correctly on proper care and bonding with these unique exotics.

 When you get your pair of sugar gliders from me, you are not only getting my many years of experience, but you will have me after the purchase as well.
 I will present you with a healthy pair of animals that were properly bred.
 All of my pairs have a minimum of 5 generations on both sides (most have many more generations) and before they are even put together, I run tests to make sure they are not related.
 We know just one like relative within the first 4 generations; can produce joeys with genetic defects of the major organs that can shorten their lives considerably.
-Breeding properly with lineage can eliminate these type of things.
+Breeding properly with lineage can eliminate these type of issues.

 I did say “Pair”.
 I did.
 Sugar Gliders are colony animals by nature.
 Despite what the pet stores or mill breeders may tell you, it’s not very kind to keep them as singles.
 A responsible breeder will never sell you just one, unless you already have one at home in need of a like-aged companion.